adrianbica/BLE_thpsensor_nrf52840/README.md

 # thpsensor
-Bluetooth custom profile on nRF52840-DK board
+Bluetooth custom profile on nRF52840-DK board (PCA10056) - preview kit

-This is a custom profile with three services:
+This is a custom profile with four services:
 1. THP Sensing Service has three characteristics:
     a.
 Humidity characteristic
     b.
 Pressure characteristic